 Equinix connects many of our ECX fabrics together between metros.
-Sometimes referred to as “remote connections,” this fabric allows users to reach desired services and components—even when those resources are not located in the same metro—as the user’s current assets.
+These connections are sometimes referred to as remote connections.
+This fabric allows users to reach desired services and components—even when those resources are not located in the same metro—as the user’s current assets.
 This greatly increases the number of clouds, software and other use cases that are possible—locally colocated assets in the same metro as the cloud provider’s assets are recommended, but not required.

-This interconnected ECX fabric is currently available in the North America and EMEA regions in all metros where ECX is available.
+This interconnected ECX Fabric is currently available in all North America, Asia Pacific and EMEA metros where ECX is available.
 The workflow to create connections to participating cloud providers in remote metro locations is very similar to that for connecting to local cloud providers.

-Any provider can opt to receive connections from remote metros by doing so in their service profile (read more about service profiles later in this document).
+Any provider can opt to receive connections from remote metros by doing so in their service profile.

 - Each metro ECX platform is dual-homed to at least two different NSPs